 The Small Business Grants judges were impressed by the company’s innovation and commitment to sustainability.

 Patrick Margetson-Rushmore, chief executive of Luxaviation UK says, ‘Purely Disposables is doing something groundbreaking in trying to produce a multinational sustainable packaging solution and it is essential that big businesses get behind sustainable solutions such as this.’

-Our Small Business Grants scheme is sponsored by Worldpay, Salesforce, Opus Energy, Yell Business and Frontierpay.
+Our Small Business Grants scheme is sponsored by Worldpay, Salesforce, Opus Energy and Yell Business and Frontierpay.
 These partners are specialists in the small business sector and are focused on offering products and services tailored for SMEs.
-For more information about what they can offer your business, please visit our sponsors page here.